Sunbeamstress/Blackbirds/To-Do List.md

 * Officially, language is formal and archaic:

-        Standing atop the dead, Ashlar ejects the clip from his weapon, the blade smoking in his tightly-gripped fist.
+        Standing atop the dead, Ashlar ejects the clip from his weapon, the gun smoking in his tightly-gripped fist.
 "Behold, the new way of things," he announces to the assembly.